cloudcompass/ToIPLabs/docs/LFS173x/RunningLabs.md

 *   Go to [https://labs.play-with-docker.com](https://labs.play-with-docker.com/) (called Play with Docker)
 *   Click `Start` and the `+ Add New Instance` to start a terminal window

 Once running a terminal window, follow the specific examples for the lab.
-The Linux instance you are using has everything you need to run the labs preinstalled, such as `git`, `docker `and `docker-compose`, plus an editor if you want to update files as you experiment.
+The Linux instance you are using has everything you need to run the labs preinstalled, such as `git` and `docker`, plus an editor if you want to update files as you experiment.

 If instructed to open an additional terminal, hit the `+ Add New Instance` again.